jruels/tf-reusable-code/labs/tf-more-variables/index.md

 Once again the variables added have the same values as the original hard-coded values.
 Run `terraform apply` and you'll see it does not need to make any changes.

 ## Cleanup
-Run `terraform destroy` to remove resources.
+Run `terraform destroy -auto-approve` to remove resources.